pimpadev/lordflix/README.md

   free -h
   ```

-## 💾 Prepare external hdd
+## 💾 Prepare external HDD

-This is a guide to prepare the external hdd for the media center.
+This is a guide to prepare the external HDD for the media center.

-### Identify the external hdd
+### Identify the external HDD

 Open the terminal and run the next command: